-Metro West Housing Solutions is a public housing agency in Lakewood, Colorado that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
+Metro West Housing Solutions is a Public Housing Agency in Lakewood, Colorado that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 Metro West Housing Solutions serves Lakewood.

 The Metro West Housing Solutions (MWHS) Section 8 Housing Choice Voucher waiting list is currently closed.
 It was last open for two days in October, 2018; and before that for two days in September, 2016, and for three days in November, 2015.
 There is no notice of when this waiting list will reopen.